What is Conscious Connected Breathwork?

 ~Thich Nhat Hanh

-What to Expect from an Individual Breathwork Session?
+What to Expect in a Breathwork Session?

 In a personalized Breathwork session with me, you’ll embark on a guided inner journey of self discovery and release.
 Each initial session begins with a comprehensive form to complete, allowing me to gain a deep understanding of what you’d like to explore and work on.

-Each Breathwork session is unique, and will bring forward whatever your body and mind are ready to process in that moment.
 The breathing process itself lasts for around 60 minutes and involves continuous, rhythmic breathing through the mouth, without pauses between the inhale and exhale, while lying down comfortably.

 Experiences can vary from deep relaxation and emotional release to moments of clarity and profound insight.
 Some individuals notice physical sensations such as tingling, warmth, or gentle movement in the body.
 When held in a safe and supportive environment, all of these experiences are part of the body’s natural way of releasing and rebalancing.

-Integration
+Integration & Reflection

 After the breathing process, there is time for integration and reflection.
 This is a vital part of the process, allowing your body and mind to settle into stillness.
 Integration helps ground any emotions, insights, or sensations that have surfaced.

-How many Breathwork sessions do I need?
+How many sessions do I need?

 We only need to pay attention to our in-breath and out-breath.
 Just focus on that.
 That’s all it takes to begin to calm the agitation in your mind and body and restore stability and peace within yourself..